ComedicChimera/chai/docs/Chai Notes/Chai Documentation Scheme.md

 Describes lists, dictionaries, and arrays in full detail; introduces indexing, slicing, and reference operators; includes a digression on value semantics; discusses the construction and function of iterators (including those on strings); discusses loops, generators, loop control flow statements, and after blocks.

 **Functions**
-Describes top-level defined functions, arguments, and function calling in detail; discusses the return statement and variadic arguments; discusses first class functions, lambdas, partial applications, and operator functions; specifies operator definitions and overloading.
+Describes top-level defined functions, arguments, and function calling in detail; discusses the return statement and variadic arguments; discusses the `main` and `init` functions.

 **References**
 Describes references, referencing, and dereferencing; expands upon heap allocation and garbage collection; explains pass-by-reference.